NEW Compulsory Insurance Regulations For Boaters

-If you plan to use your boat for carrying passengers then you need to know about new regulations that make passenger liability insurance mandatory for marine passenger vessels.
+If you plan to use your boat to carry passengers, you need to know about new regulations that make passenger liability insurance mandatory for marine passenger vessels.

-These regulation don’t affect you if you just use your boat for private pleasure.
+These regulations don’t affect you if you just use your boat for private pleasure use.
 But if you use your boat for any of the following activities then the compulsory insurance regulations apply to you:

-The new regulation come into effect January 11, 2019 and will require you to maintain a minimum of $250,000 of liability insurance coverage, multiplied by the passenger capacity of the ship.
+The new regulation come into effect January 11, 2019 and will require you to maintain a minimum of $250,000 of liability insurance coverage, multiplied by the passenger capacity of the vessel.

 All of this assumes your insurance company will even permit use of the boat for any commercial activity such as carrying passengers.